 Needless to say, the following day I set this right.

-We took some of these little cookies with us to Kipper’s Woodmice group, where hungry woodland explorers (and their parents) seemed quite taken with the crunchy, munchy, Nutella-y morsels.
+We took some of these little cookies with us to Kipper’s Woodmice group, where hungry woodland explorers (and their parents) seemed quite taken with the crunchy, munchy, Nutella flavoured morsels.

-Given how easy these are to make, and how yummy they are to eat, I think these will be my go to chocolate biscuits from now on.
+Given how easy these are to make, and how yummy they are to eat, these may will be my go to chocolate biscuits from now on.
 And I’m sharing them with you just in time for Valentine’s Day!
-Whip up a batch of these gorgeous chocolate heart biscuits and you’re bound to impress the object of your desire 🙂
+Whip up a batch of these gorgeous chocolate heart biscuits and you’re bound to impress the object of your desire.

 3 ingredients.
 Mix, roll, cut, bake.
 Couldn’t be simpler.